-‘A quick death or a slow death’: Russian prisoners choose war to get lifesaving HIV drugs
+‘A quick death or a slow death’: Russian prisoners choose war to get HIV drugs

 When captured by Ukrainian soldiers, many wore red or white rubber wristbands, or both, signifying they had either disease, both widespread in the Russian prison system.
 They were made to wear the wristbands ostensibly as a warning to other soldiers in case they were wounded, although they would not necessarily be infectious if properly medicated.

 Antiviral medication can indefinitely treat HIV and suppress the virus to the point where an individual is not infectious.
-Ukraine allows those who are HIV-positive to serve in combat roles with approval from their commanders.
-The United States does not allow people who are HIV-positive to enlist, but lets soldiers who become infected continue to serve while receiving treatment.
+Ukraine allows those who are HIV positive to serve in combat roles with approval from their commanders.
+The United States does not allow people who are HIV positive to enlist, but lets soldiers who become infected continue to serve while receiving treatment.

 “If a person is in treatment, and continues treatment, the virus can be undetectable and he can serve, he can work and is not dangerous to those around him,” said Dr. Iryna Dizha, a medical adviser to 100 Percent Life, an HIV advocacy group in Ukraine.